List

 range : ([A], Int, Int) -> [A] range(l, start, end)

-Returns a sublist of l
+Returns a sublist of l starting at index start and ending at index

-can be negative, where -1
+end, inclusive. start and end can be negative, where -1 is the last

-tries to access an
+resolving negative indexes), returns [].
+If range tries to access an

-element at an invalid index, it raises BadListIndex
+element at an invalid index, it raises BadListIndex.

 assert range(["cow", "dog", "cat"], 0, 1) == ["cow", "dog"] assert range(["cow", "dog", "cat"], -1, 2) == ["cat"] assert range(["cow", "dog", "cat"], 3, 1) == [] assert range([42.3, .428, 13.3], -3, 1) == [42.3, .428]